briis/renoweb/README.md

 ## UPGRADING FROM VERSION 1.X

-As of version 2.0, I am using a completely new API, and I have also used the opportunity to ensure this Integration delivers on the latest Home Assistant Requirements.
-All this means that there is NO directupgrade path from V1.x to this Version and all your sensors will get new names and new Unique ID's, which again means you will have to change automations, scripts and dashboard after installing this version.
+As stated above, as of version 2.0, I am using a completely new API, and I have also used the opportunity to ensure this Integration delivers on the latest Home Assistant Requirements.
+All this means that there is NO direct upgrade path from V1.x to this Version and all your sensors will get new names and new Unique ID's, which again means you will have to change automations, scripts and dashboard after installing this version.

-If you never installed Renoweb before go directly the Installation section.
+If you never installed Renoweb before go directly the [Installation section](#INSTALLATION).

 Here is the suggested *"Upgrade"* Procedure: